-There are two lecture exams and one final exam.
+There is one lecture exam and one final exam.
 Material covered in lecture, in the assigned reading, homework, and activities will be on the exam.
 Make sure you can do all the assigned homework without struggling.
 Exam questions will always include questions that are similar to homework problems in addition to conceptual questions and one or two questions that will challenge your understanding of the material (meaning you may have never seen this type of problem in the homework).

 The final exam is cumulative!
-The final exam is not one of the exam scores that may be dropped out of your overall course score.
 No early, late, or make-up final exams will be given.
 If the final exam is not taken, the student will automatically receive an "F" for the course.